near/docs/docs/3.tutorials/crosswords/03-intermediate/03-linkdrop.md

 # The linkdrop contract

 We're going to take a small detour to talk about the linkdrop smart contract.
-It's best that we understand this contract and it's purpose, then discuss calling a method on this contract.
+It's best that we first understand this contract and its purpose, then discuss calling a method on this contract.

-The linkdrop contract is deployed to the accounts `testnet` and `near`, which are known as the top-level accounts of the testnet and mainnet network, respectively.
+[The linkdrop contract](https://github.com/near/near-linkdrop) is deployed to the accounts `testnet` and `near`, which are known as the top-level accounts of the testnet and mainnet network, respectively.
+(Anyone can create a linkdrop-style contract elsewhere, but the one shown here is the main one that others are patterned off of.)

 ## Testnet

-There’s ✌️nothing special✌️ about these accounts.
+There’s nothing special about testnet accounts; there is no real-world cost to you as a developer when creating testnet accounts, so feel free to create or delete at your convenience.

 When a user signs up for a testnet account on NEAR Wallet, they'll see this: